NeRF-or-Nothing/web-app-react/README.md

 # High Level overview of the contribution for F22:
 For the Fall-Winter 2022 Semester, We decided to redo the front end in React instead of Vue, in order to make it more beginner frandly.
 Some of the important mile stopes I did this semester is that I made a comprehansive deisgn of the website, and how the website should look like.
 Also I made all the pages and routed them properly.
 Besides that, I utilized bootstrap to make a navigation bar component to let users go to different pages of the website.

+# Some of the Future Plans for this Front-end Branch of the NerF project:
+* Connect the front-end with the backend
+* Complete the Community page
+* Implement the submit image button

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).